Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 This section defines common conventions for axes and move families.
 These should be considered when developing notation for new puzzles.
 These are not strict rules.

 - Uppercase Latin alphabet: `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
-- Uppercase Greek alphabet: `ΓΔΘΛΞΠΣΦΨΩ` (Greek letters that are similar to Latin letters have been excluded)
+- Uppercase Greek alphabet: `ΓΔΘΛΞΠΣΦΨΩ` (Greek letters that are visually similar to Latin letters have been excluded)
 - Lowercase Latin alphabet: `abcdefghijklmnopqrstuvwyxz`
 - Lowercase Greek alphabet
     - Large lowercase: `βδζθλξ`
-    - Small lowercase: `αεηκμπτφχψω` (Greek letters that are similar to Latin letters have been excluded)
+    - Small lowercase: `αεηκμπτφχψω` (Greek letters that are visually similar to Latin letters have been excluded)

 Other Greek letters are recommended to NOT be used because they are too similar in appearance to Latin letters.